fenago/ml-workshop/lab_guides/Lab_6.md

 ============

-In the previous chapters, we covered the main concepts of machine learning, beginning with the distinction between the two main learning approaches (supervised and unsupervised learning), and then moved on to the specifics of some of the most popular algorithms in the data science community.
+In the previous labs, we covered the main concepts of machine learning, beginning with the distinction between the two main learning approaches (supervised and unsupervised learning), and then moved on to the specifics of some of the most popular algorithms in the data science community.

-This chapter will talk about the importance of building complete machine learning programs, rather than just training models.
+This lab will talk about the importance of building complete machine learning programs, rather than just training models.
 This will involve taking the models to the next level, where they can be accessed and used easily.